supertuxkart/stk-blender/ReadMe.md

 ### Minimum Requirements

-  - Blender 2.80 (3+ requires disabling `Proxy to Override Auto Conversion` in debug menu, see [here](https://docs.blender.org/manual/en/3.0/editors/preferences/experimental.html#debugging), 3.2+ only supports kart exporting)
+  - Blender 3.0 or later (see [here](https://github.com/supertuxkart/stk-blender/tree/183e7bb4355d3d1268e0126418ed643e4544f718) for Blender 2.80 addon)
   - SuperTuxKart 1.0 or later

+If `Proxy to Override Auto Conversion` has been disabled (a requirement for older versions of this addon), you must re-enable it in the [debug menu](https://docs.blender.org/manual/en/3.0/editors/preferences/experimental.html#debugging).

 ## Installation
-This set of two modules requires Blender 2.80 or later, but only 2.83 LTS has been tested.
+This set of two modules requires Blender 3.0 or later.

 1. Clone or download this repository.
 If downloaded, extract the files after that.